PeterShinners/comp/design/tag.md

 Tags are defined using the `!tag` keyword, creating hierarchical structures where each tag can have both a value and children.
 The `#` prefix must be used consistently on each tag name in the definition.
 When the same tag name appears multiple times in a definition, the last assignment wins - there's no concept of strong or weak assignment for tag definitions.

+Tags can be marked as module-private by adding a trailing `&` to the tag name (e.g., `!tag #internal-status& = {...}`).
+Module-private tags are only accessible within the defining module and cannot be referenced by code in other modules.
+For comprehensive information about module privacy, see [Modules, Imports, and Namespaces](module.md) and [Functions and Blocks](function.md).

 Tag values can be any build-time constant - numbers, strings, or even other tags.
 Tags without explicit values cannot be automatically converted from values but can still be used as markers and for dispatch.
 A tag can simultaneously have a value and children, and even the root of a hierarchy can carry a value.

 Tag definitions support multiple definition styles that can be mixed within the same module for flexibility and readability: